College Students for Bernie: Individual chapters

 Campaign activities among chapters varied.
 These activities included phone banking, car pooling students to voting locations, or registering students to vote.

 At Austin Community College District, the Students For Bernie group there filed a lawsuit after the college refused to allow them to campaign on campus.

 Beyond the 2016 election

 After the 2016 election as well as the Democratic Primary elections of 2016, College Students for Bernie encouraged its members to change its chapters into a new group, Young Progressives Demanding Action (YPDA), which was founded by those who were active in the founding of College Students For Bernie.
 Young Progressives Demanding Action, is a subgroup of Progressive Democrats of America (PDA).
-Other members and founding members encouraged chapters to merge into a Young Democratic Socialists (YDS) Chapter.
+Other members and founding members encouraged chapters to merge into a Young Democratic Socialists of America Chapter.

 Other activists groups such as UCSB Activist Network grew out of UCSB for Bernie at the University of California, Santa Barbara.
 Pitts Progressives at the University of Pittsburgh grew out of the Students for Bernie chapter there.

 After the Democratic Party presidential primaries, 2016, the group never officially endorsed Clinton due to the mixed feelings felt by college students.